 RGB values are written in hexadecimal with a #, followed by hexadecimal (0-9 and a-f) values of red, green, and blue, in that exact order.

 Every color in this scheme has a value assigned to it, and we use hexadecimal to represent them because writing them in bits can be a handful e.g., hex code for white is #ffffff and for black, #000000.

 RGB is compatible with all the applications found on our computers such as Adobe Creative Suite and Microsoft Office.

-It’s also used in a display such as LCD and LED screen – TV and computer PC, laptop and mobile phones.
+It’s also used in a display such as LCD and LED screens – TV and computer PC, laptops, and mobile phones.

 Moreover, it’s used in cameras and scanners, especially image scanners, that change a hard copy image to a digital image via a scanner.